folio-org/docs/content/en/docs/Acquisitions/Invoices/_index.md

 *   **Approved by.** The user who approved the invoice.
 The user name will display after the invoice is created and approved.
 *   **Acquisition units.** The acquisition units assigned to the invoice.
 For more information see Settings > Acquisition units.
 *   **Bill to.** In the **Bill to** drop-down list, select the billing address for the invoice.
 Once you select an address, the billing address appears under **Address**.
 Addresses are configured in the Settings app.
 For more information, see [Settings > Tenant > Addresses](../../settings/settings_tenant/settings_tenant/#addresses).
-*   **Batch group (required).** The batch group with which the invoice will be grouped.
-For more information, see Settings > Invoices > Batch group configuration.
+*   **Batch group (required).** The batch group with which the invoice voucher will be grouped for voucher export.
+Invoices from the same library are generally processed together.
+For more information about batch voucher exports, see [Exporting vouchers](#exporting-vouchers).
 *   **Sub-total.** The sub-total of the invoice calculated as the sum of the sub-total values of all invoice lines.
 The system will generate this amount after the invoice is created.
 *   **Total adjustments.** The total adjustments to the invoice calculated as the sum of all adjustments on the invoice header and all invoice lines.
 The system will generate this amount after the invoice is created.
 *   **Calculated total amount.** The total amount of the invoice calculated as the sum of the **Sub-total** value and the **Total adjustments** value.
 The system will generate this amount after the invoice is created.